Family Resources on Remote Service Delivery and Distance Learning

 Learning Activities and Supports

 Our Practice Guides for Families are a set of resources within our Practice Improvement Tools intended for practitioners to share with families.
-The Practice Guides are formatted for print as well as for viewing on mobile devices, and are listed by the DEC Recommended Practices topic area: Assessment, Environment, Family, Instruction, Interaction, Teaming and Collaboration, and Transition.
-The Practice Guides for Families are also available in Spanish.
+The Practice Guides are formatted for print as well as for viewing on mobile devices, and are listed by the DEC Recommended Practices topic area.

 Family Guide to At-Home Learning (CEEDAR)